EarthBound Beginnings: Plot

 Finding the parts of Queen Mary's song, Ninten is harassed at a live house in the town of Valentine (Note: Ellay in later translations.) by a gang leader named Teddy.
 Surrendering after a fistfight, Teddy joins Ninten's party to avenge the death of his parents, who were killed by wild animals on Holy Loly Mountain; (Note: Mt.
 Itoi in later versions.)
 Teddy forces Lloyd to stay behind.
 In a cabin at the mountain's base, Ana pulls Ninten aside and asks him to stay with her forever.
 The two dance and profess their mutual love for each other.
 A giant robot (Note: An upgraded version of a robot the group faced earlier in the game.) then attacks the group, with Lloyd arriving in a tank to destroy the robot; the robot is defeated, but it's already too late; Ninten and Ana are burnt, and Teddy is critically wounded; allowing Lloyd to rejoin the party.
 They take a boat out on a nearby lake, and a whirlpool pulls them into an underwater laboratory.
 In it, they find a robot named EVE, who claims to have been built by George to protect Ninten.
 When the laboratory floods and they are sucked back out into the lake, they leave for the mountain's peak.
 After an even stronger robot shows up and attacks them, EVE self-destructs to destroy it, leaving behind the 7th melody of Queen Mary's song.
-When the party makes it to the top of the mountain, they are greeted to George's tombstone, his soul providing the 8th melody.
 The party is then warped to Magicant, where Ninten plays the complete song to Queen Mary on an ocarina.
-Upon recalling the song, she tells Ninten the story of an alien named Gyiyg (Note: Giegue or Giygas in other translations.) that she had raised and had loved as her own child.
+Maria recalls the final melody and tells Ninten the story of an alien named Gyiyg (Note: Giegue or Giygas in other translations.) that she had raised and had loved as her own child.
 Revealing that she is George's wife, Maria, Queen Mary vanishes; Magicant, actually a mirage created by her consciousness, vanishes with her.
 (Note: In later translations, Ninten first visits a grave at the top of Holy Loly Mountain, where George's spirit conjures a black crystal and speaks to Ninten through it, teaching him the final melody.)